derekwolpert/CalmCloud/README.md

     <img src="./readme_images/calmcloud_progress.png" width="430" />
 </p>

-Below is a code snippet for the waveform progress bars from the individual audio track page ``React`` component.
+Below is a code snippet for the waveform progress bars from the audio track page ``React`` component.
 Two translucent waveform images are overlaid on top of one another within a single HTML container.
 One of these images always occupies the entire width of the container.
 The other image is dynamically rendered to a percentage of its container's width depending on whether or not the page's content corresponds to audio actively playing.

 ```
 //...